About Lux

 violin

-After spending the last 15 years as a performing artist in Boston, violinist and St. Paul native Stephanie Skor has returned to her hometown.
-She performed extensively in the New England area, and is now pursuing a busy freelance career in the Twin Cities.
-Stephanie is thrilled to join the Lux String Quartet!
+After spending 15 years as a performing artist in Boston, violinist and St. Paul native Stephanie Skor returned to her hometown.
+She joined Lux String Quartet in 2018.

 Stephanie is an honors graduate of the New England Conservatory, where she studied with Nicholas Kitchen, a founding member and first violinist of the Borromeo String Quartet.
 While studying at NEC she attended Madeline Island Chamber Music, the Mannes Beethoven Institute, and Bowdoin International Music Festival.
 Stephanie began playing string quartets at the age of 14, and ever since has loved to explore chamber music in all it forms.